Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Findings

 Prior to the knowledge cutoff, sentiment scores generated under both prompt designs exhibit economically meaningful return predictability.
 As reported in Table \ref{tab:ret_sentiment_ls}, the long–short portfolio based on goal-aware sentiment earns an average monthly return spread of 1.552\%, while the corresponding spread based on goal-blind sentiment is 1.069\%.
 Both spreads are statistically significant, indicating that GPT-generated sentiment contains predictive information about future stock returns even when the ultimate objective is not fully communicated to the model.
 Notably, the goal-aware strategy delivers significantly stronger performance: the difference in High–Low spreads between the two regimes, 0.483 percentage point per month, is statistically significant at the 5\% level.
 This relative outperformance is evident graphically in Figure \ref{fig:ret_sentiment_ls}, where cumulative returns of the goal-aware portfolio diverge upward from those of the goal-blind portfolio in the period leading up to the cutoff.

 After the knowledge cutoff, both strategies continue to generate statistically significant return spreads.
 The monthly High–Low spread equals 2.269\% for the goal-aware portfolio and 2.239\% for the goal-blind portfolio, with no economically or statistically meaningful difference between the two.
-Confirming this result, the cumulative return paths in the upper panel of Figure \ref{fig:ret_sentiment_ls}, normalizing both portfolios to start from unity at the cutoff date, track each other closely in the post-cutoff period, showing no persistent advantage for the goal-aware strategy.
-If anything, the goal-blind long–short portfolio performs slightly better (though not statistically significant).
-One possible explanation is mild overfitting: making the LLM aware of the downstream objective may induce greater optimization to in-sample patterns, whereas the goal-blind specification generate more stable signals that generalize slightly better in the true out-of-sample (post-cutoff) period.
+Confirming this result, the cumulative return paths in the right panel of Figure \ref{fig:ret_sentiment_ls}, normalizing both portfolios to start from zero at the cutoff date, track each other closely in the post-cutoff period, showing no persistent advantage for the goal-aware strategy.
+If anything, the goal-blind long–short portfolio performs slightly better.
+One possible explanation is mild overfitting: making the LLM aware of the downstream objective may induce greater optimization to in-sample patterns, whereas the goal-blind specification generates more stable signals that generalize slightly better in the true out-of-sample (post-cutoff) period.

 Taken together, the portfolio evidence shows a contrast around the knowledge cutoff.
 Before the cutoff, disclosing the downstream prediction task increases the measured economic content of GPT-generated sentiment scores.
 After the cutoff, this relative difference disappears, even though both prompt designs continue to exhibit statistically significant return predictability in absolute terms.
 This pattern indicates that the higher pre-cutoff performance of goal-aware sentiment does not arise from superior information extraction.
 Instead, it is consistent with goal awareness reshaping the distribution of model outputs by incorporating back-tested performance when data from the evaluation period are available during training.
 The absence of a post-cutoff difference helps identify the source of the pre-cutoff effect.
 Overall, the results highlight the importance of accounting for goal awareness when interpreting LLM-based measures in empirical studies.